Illumina/agg/README.md

-agg: a utility for aggregating gvcfs.
+agg: a utility for aggregating Illumina-style GVCFs.
 This software is not commercially supported.

 Copyright (c) 2016, Illumina, Inc. All rights reserved.